bond-tech/bond-sdk-web/README.md

 # Bond Web SDK

 This GA SDK includes classes that help [Brands Build on Bond](https://bond.tech).
 Note that when working with [Bond](https://bond.tech), you'll create API Keys (for `sandbox` or `live` applications) to enable access to the platform.
 Then you're ready to build.
+You can even [sign up for our sandbox](https://signup.bond.tech/?step=1) yourself.

 ## Requirements